 In September 2014, Lord Mayor of London Fiona Woolf was named the new head, but after disclosing she had been to five dinners with the late Lord Brittan - one of the people facing accusations at the time, which have since been dropped - she quit by the end of October.

-In February 2015, Justice Lowell Goddard, a serving judge of the High Court of New Zealand, took over the reins and was in charge as inquiry began hearing directly from victims and survivors.
-But by August 2016, she had resigned her post as well due to "compounding difficulties" and her family life.
+In February 2015, Justice Lowell Goddard, a serving judge of the High Court of New Zealand, took over the reins and was in charge as the inquiry began hearing directly from victims and survivors.
+But by August 2016, she had resigned from her post as well due to "compounding difficulties" and her family life.

 A number of lawyers have also resigned or been removed from the process.

 A legal case relating to allegations of abuse relating to Lord Janner has been dropped.
 The case had previously caused hearings to be delayed because of an "overlap" with the criminal investigation.
-His family have now met with inquiry staff after initially opposing the inclusion of the former politician.

 How much is this all costing?